Sidney Psalms: Translation differences

-"But his delight is in the law of the Lord" (King James Bible, Psalm 1:2).
+"But his delight is in the law of the Lord".

 There are many interesting differences between these lines.
 First let us examine the placement of God in the sentence construction.
 In both sentences "God" or "the Lord" is the object however where the King James Bible uses the now standard sentence construction SVO (subject, verb, object) placing "the Lord" at the end of the sentence.
 The Sidney psalm has an archaic OSV (object, subject, verb) form.
 One reason for this could simply be to make the line fit the rhyming pattern ("binde" rhyming with "minde" at the end of the following line).
 But it changes the importance placed on "God"/"the Lord" by placing him in the middle of the line, where his presence has less impact than it does as the closing words in the King James Bible version.

 Another difference is the inclusion of the possessive noun "heart's".
 As with previous examples, inclusion of extra words like these have often been put down to poetic flourishes, but they do create different interpretations of the text.
 By making the "delight" from the "heart" Sidney makes the "delight" a purely emotional reaction, whereas, without this addition in The King James Bible translation, the delight can equally be from the mind – happy to choose the righteous option – or soul – naturally reacting to God – or any other part of man.